Stablecoins: Riskless Investment or Financial Fraud?

 The security of having your crypto asset always be worth something is what attracts many people towards using stablecoins.
 Users know that despite factors like inflation, fluctuating exchange rates, or an increase in supply/demand, the value of most of the currencies backing stablecoins is subject to very little change on a day-to-day basis.
 By combining this stability with the decentralization offered by blockchain technology, the concept of a stablecoin was born.

 The hype around using stablecoins can be linked to their ease of use.
 Big names like Tether, Binance, and Gemini remain wildly popular as trusted stablecoin providers within the blockchain community.
-Each company claims a 1-to-1 pegging of the billion or so coins in circulation to stable currency.
+Each company claims a 1-to-1 pegging of the billion or so coins in circulation to a stable currency.
 Users can buy and use these coins like any other, with prices remaining stable or very close to an asset.

 The Billion Dollar Backing Mystery